strimzi/strimzi.github.io/_posts/2023-04-14-kafka-transactions.md

 This is the typical scenario with many stream processing applications that run read-process-write cycles.
 In this case, you can make these cycles atomic using the transaction support of the Kafka Producer or Kafka Streams APIs.

-The transaction support exposed by the Producer API is low level, and needs to be used with carefully in order to actually get transactional semantics.
+The transaction support exposed by the Producer API is low level, and needs to be used carefully in order to actually get transactional semantics.
 For those using Kafka Streams it is much simpler: setting `processing.guarantee=exactly_once_v2` will enable EOS on your existing topology.

 ### Considerations